bripkens/pi-setup/docs/SETUP.md

 2. Have a browse around until you find a tab/page called something like 'Attached Devices', which should show you a list of the devices that are connected to your router, either wirelessly or wiredly (?).

 3. In this list there should be a device called `raspberrypi`.
 Scribble down the IP v4 associated with your pi.
-It should be something like `192.168.0.xx` where `xx` is a number less than 255.
+It should be something like `192.168.0.xx` where `xx` is a number less than or equal to 255.
 From now on I'll use the syntax `<pi_ip>` to represent this IP address you've just found.

 ### Try SSHing into the Pi.

 Open a terminal...

-	$> ssh pi@192.168.0.12
+	$> ssh pi@192.168.0.xx
-	The authenticity of host '192.168.0.12 (192.168.0.12)' can't be established.
+	The authenticity of host '192.168.0.xx (192.168.0.xx)' can't be established.
 	ECDSA key fingerprint is SHA256:<zzzzzz>.
 	Are you sure you want to continue connecting (yes/no)? yes
 	Warning: Permanently added '<pi_ip>' (ECDSA) to the list of known hosts.